 Dr. Luke E. Torian

-Dr. Torian’s dedication to ministry, leadership and service has been recognized by others.
-In 2002, he was presented with the James Floyd Jenkins Pillar of Faith Award from Howard University in recognition of the outstanding contributions that he has made to his church and the community.
-In 1997, he received the Prince William County Human Rights Commission Award for facilitating The Color of Fear, a dialogue on race relations.
-In the fall of 2003 and 2004, Dr. John Maxwell, renowned expert in leadership development, selected Dr. Torian as one of 50 leaders from across the country to participate in a special leadership institute in Atlanta.
-Both the Virginia General Assembly and the United States House of Representatives have invited Dr. Torian to pray at their opening sessions.
+Throughout his 35-year career in ministry, Dr. Torian has served several churches and ministries in the capacities of youth minister, associate pastor, chaplain, Fellowship of Christian Athletes Area Director and Pastor.
+In June of 1995, Dr. Torian was installed as Pastor of First Mount Zion Baptist Church (FMZBC) in Dumfries, VA. where he currently serves a congregation of 4500.
+Dr. Torian’s dedication to ministry, leadership and community service has been recognized by others.
+In 2002, he was awarded the James Floyd Jenkins Pillar of Faith Award from Howard University for outstanding contributions to his church and the community.
+In the fall of 2003 and 2004, Dr. John Maxwell, renowned expert in leadership development, selected Dr. Torian as one of 50 leaders from across the country to participate in his prestigious leadership institute in Atlanta.
+In 2004, he was appointed to the Virginia Board of Counseling by Governor Mark Warner.